jcampbell05/volcano/README.md

 - **Pythonic**: Volcano is based on Python, so if you already know Python, you can easily write shell scripts in Volcano.

 - **Portability**: Volcano scripts can be run on any system that has shell installed, without having to worry about the differences between different shell environments.

+## Roadmap

+- **Keyword arguments and default values**: Currently, Volcano does not support keyword arguments or default values in function definitions.
+This is a limitation that we plan to address in the future, which will make it easier to write more flexible and reusable functions in Volcano.

+- **Classes and objects**: Volcano does not currently support classes and objects, which are another fundamental building block of most programs.
+In the future, we plan to add support for classes and objects, which will allow you to write more complex and sophisticated programs in Volcano.

+- **Control flow statements**: Volcano currently only supports `for` loops, but does not support other control flow statements like `if` statements, `while` loops, or `try`/`except` blocks.
+In the future, we plan to add support for these control flow statements, which will make it easier to write more complex programs in Volcano.

+- **Imports and Python libraries**: Volcano currently does not support imports or provide any implementation for the standard Python libraries.
+This is a major limitation that we plan to address in the future, which will make it possible to use the vast array of Python libraries and modules in Volcano programs.

+- **Primitive functions and operators**: Volcano currently does not support primitive functions like lower() for strings or operators like + or <.
+This is a limitation that we plan to address in the future, which will make it easier to work with strings and other data types in Volcano.

+Overall, our roadmap for Volcano is focused on adding support for the features of Python that are most important for writing complex and sophisticated programs.
+We believe that by adding support for these features, we can make Volcano a more powerful and flexible tool for shell scripting.